- What are Galloway students like?

 - Does Galloway accept international students?

 Yes, there are two.
 All applicants will meet and interact with Galloway teachers in a group setting on a Saturday.
-Saturday observations are scheduled for February 9 or February 16, 2019.
+Saturday observations are scheduled for February 8 or February 15, 2020.
+Pre-Kindergarten applicants will attend a Saturday observation one one of three Fridays in January and February.
+Registration is in Ravenna.

 Parents of applicants to Pre-kindergarten through 8th grade attend a weekday conversation with admissions staff.
 For families looking at 9th through 11th grades, this conversation is optional.
 Appointments begin in November and conclude in February, Spots fill quickly, so please sign up early.